gabeweng/gabeweng.github.io/_posts/2020-06-11-universal-sentence-encoder.md

 ![Averaging Word Vectors to Get Sentence Embedding](/images/use-word-embedding-average.png){: .align-center}

 Let's understand these challenges with some code examples using the spacy library.
-As shown below, we install spacy and create an `nlp` object to load the medium version of their model.
+We first install spacy and create an `nlp` object to load the medium version of their model.
 ```python
 # pip install spacy
 # python -m spacy download en_core_web_md